Nebo15/sage/README.md

 - Low cost of integration in existing code base and low performance overhead;
 - Ability to not lock the database with long running transactions;
 - Extensibility - write your own handler for critical errors or metric collector to measure how much time each step took.

+## Goals

+- Become a defacto tool to run distributed transactions in Elixir world;
+- Stay simple to use and small to maintain, less code - less bugs;
+- Educate people how to run distributed transaction pragmatically.

 ## Rationale (use cases)